quicwg/multipath/draft-ietf-quic-multipath.md

-After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use PATH_ACK frames instead of ACK frames, also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.
-Further more, endpoints SHOULD use PATH_ACK frames in all 1-RTT packets after the successful negotiation for multipath.
-If endpoints receive ACK frame after a succesful negotiation resulting from packet out-of-order arrival, endpoints could consider it as used for initial PATH ID 0 without causing connection error.
+After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use PATH_ACK frames instead of ACK frames, including for acknowledging so far unacknowledged 0-RTT packets using Path ID 0.
+However, even after successful negotiation, endpoints MAY use ACK frames to acknowledge 0-RTT packets or 1-RTT packets received with Path ID 0, the peers process these ACK frames as for Path ID 0 without causing error.
 Similarly after a successful handshake, endpoints SHOULD also use the PATH_NEW_CONNECTION_ID frame to provide new connection IDs for Path ID 0 and, respectively, the PATH_RETIRE_CONNECTION_ID frame to retire connection IDs for